-Senate sponsors of the Expanded Maternity Leave Law are Senator Pia Cayetano together with Senators Cynthia Villar, Ma Lourdes Binay, Loren Legarda, Ramon Revilla Jr, and Antonio Trillanes.
+Senate sponsors of the Expanded Maternity Leave Law under the 16th Congress are Senator Pia Cayetano together with Senators Cynthia Villar, Ma Lourdes Binay, Loren Legarda, Ramon Revilla Jr, and Antonio Trillanes.

 House of Senate has passed the Expanded Maternity bill.
 Now, we await for the House of Congress to deliberate and pass this bill.